CONCERTS : WORKSHOPS : TALKS :

 19:30h

-Övre Husargatan 1, 411 22 Göteborg
+411 22 Göteborg

 _CONCERT

 For Göteborg Art Sounds Festival 2026 they present the world premiere of the piece “Triangulations” by award winning composer Catherine Lamb (US).
 The piece is a deep exploration into areas where three points converge and form a shape.
 Points will be extracted from conceptual, theoretical, socio-political, ethical, poetical, fantastical, physical, and material elements alike.
-The question is: what occurs musically in space and time when three distinct points converge in the ensemble experience?
+The commission is made possible by support from the Ernst von Siemens Music Foundation and initiative neue musik berlin e.V. through co-commission with Harmonic Space Orchestra.

 Harmonic Space Orchestra (DE) + Catherine Lamb (US)